pingcap/talent-plan/rust/building-blocks/bb-1.md

   a page that you will see many times in the future.
 Environment variables are one way that it communicates with rustc, allowing it to set the various [`env!`] macros at build time, in both your program source code and build scripts.
-It is also a way for scripts to communicate to Cargo.
+It is also a way for scripts and other systems to communicate to Cargo.

 - **[Reading: Rust API Guidelines: Documentation]**.
 The Rust project is opinionated about how Rust source is written.
 This page is on how to document